A steerable axle on paired wheels is attached via a lightweight metal frame to the rear-wheel spindle of a bicycle.

 Background

-Since the trailer is being designed for speed, we try to keep the weight of the load close to the center line of the trailer and we focus more on longitudinal stability than lateral balance.
+Since the trailer was being designed for speed, we tried to keep the weight of the load close to the center line of the trailer and we focussed more on longitudinal stability than lateral balance.

 Longitudinal Stability Axle

-The primary axle of the trailer provides shock absorption and serves to stabilize the weight of the load behind the rider.
+The primary axle of the trailer would provide shock absorption and serves to stabilize the weight of the load behind the rider.

-It is as narrow as possible and has 4 heavy-gauge 14" wheels in 2 pairs.
+It would be as narrow as possible and have 4 heavy-gauge 14" wheels in 2 pairs.

 Lateral Balance Axle

-When a cargo-carrying frame and axle is attached to the trailer-chassis, the cargo-carrying axle which is wide and lightweight, has a low pressure contact with the ground and serves to balance the load laterally.
+When a cargo-carrying frame and axle would be attached to the trailer-chassis, the cargo-carrying axle which would be wide and lightweight, would have a low pressure contact with the ground and serves to balance the load laterally.

-We use heavy duty wheels for the longitudinal stabilizer and lightweight wheels for the lateral balancer.
+We planned to use heavy duty wheels for the longitudinal stabilizer and lightweight wheels for the lateral balancer.

 A modern commercial trike design (shown in the picture)